A Thief in the Night (film): Legacy

-A Thief in the Night has been translated into three languages and subtitled in others.
-In 1989, Randall Balmer wrote that the film's producer, Russell Doughten estimated that 100 million people had seen the film.
-More recently, Dean Anderson writing for Christianity Today says it has been seen by an estimated 300 million.

-It was a pioneer in the genre of Christian film, bringing rock music and elements of horror film to a genre then-dominated by family-friendly evangelicalism.
-Randall Balmer has stated that, "It is only a slight exaggeration to say that A Thief in the Night affected the evangelical film industry the way that sound or color affected Hollywood."
-MIT professor of film and media Heather Hendershot says, "Today, many teen evangelicals have not seen A Thief in the Night, but virtually every evangelical over thirty I've talked to is familiar with it, and most have seen it...
+A pioneer in the genre of Christian film, the film brought rock music and elements of horror to a genre then-dominated by family-friendly evangelicalism.
+The film was "one of the first films to take on fundamentalist apocalyptic narratives within a fictional motif."Balmer has stated that "It is only a slight exaggeration to say that A Thief in the Night affected the evangelical film industry the way that sound or color affected Hollywood."
+In 2010, film scholar Heather Hendershot wrote, "Today, many teen evangelicals have not seen A Thief in the Night, but virtually every evangelical over thirty I've talked to is familiar with it, and most have seen it...
 I have found that A Thief in the Night is the only evangelical film that viewers cite directly and repeatedly as provoking a conversion experience."
+The film has been described by religion scholar Timothy Beal as having "tremendous influence on the emergence of evangelical horror"; Beal also compares aspects of Thief, such as UNITE and the zombie-like characters who have taken the mark, to Night of the Living Dead.

-The film has been described as traumatic for children, who made up a significant part of its original audience, and criticized for using scare tactics to produce religious conversions.
+It has been described as traumatic for children, who comprised a significant percentage of its original audience, and criticized for using scare tactics to produce religious conversions.
+A prayer to ask Jesus into one's heart depicted in the film serves as a template for viewers.
 According to Hendershot, "Evangelicals who grew up in the 1970s or early 1980s often cite Thief as a source of childhood terror."
 This is partly due to depictions in the film of characters who believe themselves to be saved but are not, and are instead left behind.
+The film has been mentioned in online discourse of Rapture anxiety.
+One filmmaker has commented, "Thanks to this film whole generations of impressionable pre-teen Christian girls now worry every time their mothers take longer than usual to return from shopping"; musician Marilyn Manson has spoken about experiencing fear of having missed the rapture after having seen the movie as a child.

-A quarter century later, the authors of the Left Behind series of books and films have acknowledged their debt to Thief.
-Indeed, even the title Left Behind echoes the refrain of Norman's theme song for A Thief in the Night, "I Wish We'd All Been Ready," in which he sings, "There's no time to change your mind, the Son has come and you've been left behind."
+A quarter century later, the authors of the Left Behind franchise have acknowledged their debt to Thief.
+The title Left Behind echoes the refrain of Norman's theme song for A Thief in the Night, "I Wish We'd All Been Ready": "There's no time to change your mind, the Son has come and you've been left behind."